SSpzcee/Asunder-PHB/phb/md/Jutsu.md

 These are divided into three broad categories: taijutsu, ninjutsu, and genjutsu.
 Taijutsu, or body techniques, use the chakra flowing throughout a ninja's body to give them the exceptional speed or strength needed to perform the techniques.
 They are mostly physical attacks.
 This includes both unarmed combat, and weapon techniques.
 Ninjutsu, or ninja techniques, use chakra to accomplish what those unfamiliar with them might call magic.
 These effects range from changing one's appearance to projecting balls of flame, to summoning water from thin air, to healing grievous injuries.
-Genjutsu, or illusion techniques, use chakra to either construct illusions in the environment or to directly affect an enemy's mind and confuse their senses.
+, or illusion techniques, use chakra to either construct illusions in the environment or to directly affect an enemy's mind and confuse their senses.
 Of the three, they are the most difficult to learn.

 ## **Rules**